WASA-LD: Infomercials and Chinese programming

 Two years later, W64CW was signed on over UHF channel 64 on January 30, 2003, by Venture Technologies.
 It originally operated with 30 watts, and its transmitter was located at a site just west of downtown Port Jervis, at the triangle where New York, New Jersey, and Pennsylvania meet.
 The call sign was changed on January 12, 2007, to WASA-LP.
 The station had planned to carry Estrella TV in September 2008, but that network was picked up instead by a subchannel of WPIX.

 WASA had a problem: it appeared its signal would go off the air every few minutes and then turn back on, resulting in a tear-down pixelation visual effect.
 This was corrected when the station dropped the NYC Slideshow video airing on virtual 64.2 since its DTV inception in favor of two new subchannels promoting a launch of English and Chinese feeds of ICN (Information Culture News) Channel.

 Originally, WASA aired a looping rotation of five half-hour infomercials running 24 hours a day on its primary channel.
 Technically, the five shows each interspersed with the legal station ID were recorded on one DVD and played on a Philips DVD player (whose screensaver is seen when the loop ends and is not restarted).
-The infomercials included Nu-Wave Oven, TriVita Super B-12, Sweet Soul of the '70s, Montel William's Living Well Health Master Blender, and The H_{2}O Ultra Steam Mop.
 This looping rotation was ceased in January 2011.
 On April 22, 2011, the looping infomercial programming was restored.

+Sale to Liberman

+In April 2009, Venture Technologies, owner of WASA-LD, said it would sell the station to Burbank, California–based Liberman Broadcasting (which was renamed Estrella Media in February 2020, following a corporate reorganization of the company under private equity firm HPS Investment Partners, LLC, and in turn, acquired by MediaCo in 2025) for $6 million, making New York the sixth market served by Liberman.
+The deal closed on March 1, 2010.
+By 2012, WASA-LD switched from infomercials to Estrella TV.

+Switch to Urban programming

+On March 30, 2026, MediaCo announced that on March 31, WASA-LD would drop Estrella TV to make way for the company's new network Hot 97 TV—a free ad-supported streaming television (FAST) channel produced by New York City sister urban contemporary radio station WQHT that features programming on hip-hop music and culture.

+This made WASA-LD the second television station in the United States overall to affiliate with Hot 97 TV; the first was CNZ Communications-owned WHOT-TV in Atlanta.